schmitech/schmitech.github.io/use-cases.md

 {% include logo.html %}

-Explore our portfolio of Proofs of Concept and Prototypes to see our innovative solutions in action.
-If any example resonates with you, let us know—we’d be delighted to discuss the details and tailor it to your unique needs.
+Explore our catalog of Proofs of Concept and Prototypes to see our solutions in action.

+See something that sparks your interest?
+[Let's talk!](/contact){: .cta-button}.
+We're eager to share the details and explore how we can tailor these solutions to your unique needs.

 <div class="post-list">
   {% for post in site.use-cases %}